 What Types of Defective Auto Cases do we Accept?

-The product defect attorneys at The Werner Law Firm handle claims involving defective cars, trucks, and SUVs.
+The product defect attorneys at Werner Wetherington handle claims involving defective cars, trucks, and SUVs.
 These defects take many forms, but here are the most common that we see during our investigations of serious and fatal automobile wrecks:

 Defective tire claims take many forms depending on whether the defect arises from a design defect, manufacturing defect, poor service, or a combination of each.
 In Georgia alone, there are over 1,000 serious or fatal wrecks involving defective tires each year.
 As a firm, we have dedicated ourselves to representing individuals and families injured in accidents involving defective tires.
 To learn more about our tire failure practice, click here.

 Defective seat belt cases generally fall into two categories.
 The first is where the seat belt fails completely and the occupant is thrown from the vehicle or otherwise seriously injured when he or she leaves the seat containment area.
 The second is where the seat belt fails to adequately restrain the occupant and he or she violently strikes the steering wheel, windshield, or even other occupants.
 Defective seat belt cases are extremely difficult for an average person or attorney to identify.
 Spooling systems, torsion bars, latch plates, and webbing designs vary from vehicle to vehicle and it takes a highly experienced eye to identify problems unique to each seat belt system.